Why SEO Is Not Enough – A Benchmark Study

 6.2 Plum Goodness — AI Visibility: 72

 The most efficient AI performer in the set.
 With 3.5x fewer pages than Mamaearth and 44% less organic traffic, Plum achieves 72 AI visibility.
 The driver is not scale — it is quality signal density.
-Its 101,100 backlinks — by far the highest in the set — reflect years of earned media, ingredient credibility (clean beauty positioning), and third-party citations that LLMs weight heavily.
+Its 101,100 backlinks, the highest in the set, reflect strong editorial coverage and third-party citations, which align more closely with signals AI systems rely on than generic link volume.

 Plum also demonstrates the correct reading of branded traffic.
 Its 66% branded share looks strong, but the absolute figure of 476,388 branded visits is 290,000 less than Mamaearth.
-The gap to close is not percentage — it is absolute brand demand.
+The gap to close is not percentage, but absolute brand demand.
 If Plum can grow total traffic while maintaining its content quality and backlink velocity, it is structurally positioned to challenge Mamaearth on AI visibility.

 6.3 Dot & Key — AI Visibility: 68

 The loyalty paradox.
 Dot & Key has built extraordinary brand loyalty — 800,120 absolute branded visits, the only brand to exceed Mamaearth in this metric.
 Consumers who know Dot & Key go directly to it.
 But its 163,880 non-branded visits mean the brand has almost no footprint in discovery contexts.
-An AI model answering a category query has insufficient non-branded evidence to surface Dot & Key.
+An AI model answering category queries has limited non-branded evidence to surface Dot & Key.

-The implication for Dot & Key is strategic: it does not need to fix brand strength — it needs to build category authority.
-Deeper content around its hero ingredient categories (Vitamin C, SPF, Ceramides, Retinol) — expert guides, dermatologist endorsements, comparison content — would create the non-branded discovery surface that AI systems need to cite the brand in open-ended recommendation queries.
+The implication for Dot & Key is strategic: it does not need to fix brand strength, it needs to build category authority.
+Deeper content around its hero ingredient categories (Vitamin C, SPF, Ceramides, Retinol), through expert guides, dermatologist endorsements, comparison content — would create the non-branded discovery surface that AI systems need to cite the brand in open-ended recommendation queries.

 6.4 Tira Beauty — AI Visibility: 58

 The retailer ceiling.
 Tira’s AI visibility challenge is not solvable by more pages or more SEO.
 It is structural: AI models recommend brands, not platforms.
-Tira’s path to higher AI visibility runs through editorial authority — original beauty guides, trend reports, expert advice, and a distinct editorial voice that makes Tira itself the recommendation, not just the destination for brands that are already recommended.
+Tira’s path to higher AI visibility runs through editorial authority, including original beauty guides, trend reports, expert advice, and a distinct editorial voice that makes Tira itself the recommendation, not just the destination for brands that are already recommended.

 Its 9,100 AI mentions (the highest in this set) but only 58 AI visibility is the most instructive data point.
-Volume of mentions does not equal quality of recommendation positioning.
-Tira is mentioned frequently — likely in product listing contexts — but not recommended authoritatively.
+Mentions without authority or context do not translate into recommendations.
+Tira is mentioned frequently, likely in product listing contexts, but not recommended authoritatively.

 6.5 Purplle — AI Visibility: 52 (the instructive failure)

 The cautionary case.
 Purplle is the brand that proves the thesis most forcefully.
-It has more organic keywords than anyone else (108,700).
-It has a comparable authority score to Mamaearth (57).
-It has more backlinks than Mamaearth (54,200 vs 20,300).
-And yet it scores 52 on AI visibility — 25 points behind Mamaearth.
+It has more organic keywords than anyone else (108,700) with a comparable authority score (57) and more backlinks than Mamaearth (54,200 vs 20,300).
+And yet it scores 52 on AI visibility, 25 points behind behind Mamaearth.

 The reason becomes clear in the branded traffic data: Purplle generates only 336,000 absolute branded visits — less than half of Mamaearth’s 767,000.
 Despite identical organic traffic volumes (~1.2-1.3M), Purplle’s brand has not converted its SEO scale into brand conviction.
 Consumers find Purplle for product searches but are not choosing it as their go-to brand.
 AI models mirror this reality: they will surface Purplle pages for specific product queries, but they will recommend Mamaearth when asked who to trust.